Lead Based Paint Testing

 If your home was built before 1978, chances are it has lead-based paint.
 In 1978, the federal government banned consumer uses of lead-containing paint, while some states banned it earlier some paint containing lead was around after 1978.
 Lead from paint is one of the most common causes of lead poisoning.

 Since you cannot determine the presence of lead by simply looking at it, you should be on the lookout for signs.
-Ever notice paint being scaly and cracked and looking looks like alligator skin?
+Ever notice paint being scaly and cracked and looking like alligator skin?
 That’s a sign.
-It’s called alligatoring wherein the paint deteriorates, creating a scaly pattern.
+We call it alligatoring, wherein the paint deteriorates, creating a scaly pattern.
 Finding these cracks is a good indication of lead.
-However, homeowners don’t see these patterns on walls, they’re mostly seen on the baseboards, window sashes, and door and window frames.
+However, homeowners don’t see these patterns on walls.
+They are mostly present on the baseboards, window sashes, and door and window frames.

 Deteriorating lead-based paint (peeling, chipping, chalking, cracking, damaged, or damp), however, is a hazard and needs immediate attention.
 Dust and flakes can accumulate in the following areas: